OfficeDev/generator-office/readme.md

 Choose to create Office Add-in projects using plain HTML, CSS & JavaScript (*mirroring the same projects that Visual Studio creates*) or create Angular-based projects.

-If you are interested in contributing, read the [Contributing Guidelines](CONTRIBUTING.md).

 ## YO Office Demo
 ![](src/docs/assets/gettingstarted-slow.gif)